Iron Maiden: Image and legacy

 In 1979–1980, visual artist Derek Riggs created the macabre mascot named Eddie The Head.
 Since then, Eddie has been an integral part of the stage and media image of the group.
 Originally a papier-mâché mask which would squirt fake blood during their live shows, the character featured on the band's debut album cover, also done by Derek Riggs.
 Eddie was painted exclusively by Riggs until 1992, at which point the band began using artwork from other artists, including Melvyn Grant.
 A large puppet version of Eddie has appeared many times during carnival celebrations in Rio de Janeiro and other South American cities.
 During the Cavalcade of Magi 2021 in the Spanish city of Cadiz, next to dolls representing characters known from the world of pop culture, there was a huge, inflatable mummy inspired by the image of the Iron Maiden mascot from 1985.

 Iron Maiden's distinct logo has adorned all of the band's releases since their debut, 1979's The Soundhouse Tapes EP.
 The typeface originates with Vic Fair's poster design for the 1976 science fiction film, The Man Who Fell to Earth, also used by Gordon Giltrap, although Steve Harris claims he designed it himself, using his training as an architectural draughtsman.

+The niece of Clive Burr, Rayne Leat, is a professional wrestler and wrestles with a metalhead gimmick under the moniker "The Maiden of Metal", in reference to Burr and Iron Maiden.
+Leat also revealed that the jacket she wears to the ring belonged to Burr.

 Influence on other artists and the genre

 Iron Maiden have influenced numerous artists and bands representing different genres of rock and metal music.
 Kiss co-founder Paul Stanley said Iron Maiden "have helped spawn an entire genre of music" and influenced literally thousands of other artists.
 According to Guitar World, Iron Maiden's music has "influenced generations of newer metal acts, from legends like Metallica to current stars like Avenged Sevenfold."
 Metallica members Lars Ulrich, Kirk Hammett, and Jason Newsted have cited Iron Maiden as a major influence on their work.
-Other bands and artists directly influenced by Iron Maiden include Ghost, Avenged Sevenfold, In Flames, Anthrax, Exodus, Alice in Chains, and Dream Theater.
+Other bands and artists directly influenced by Iron Maiden include Ghost, Avenged Sevenfold, In Flames, Anthrax, Exodus, Alice in Chains, Megadeth, Testament, Helloween, Dream Theater, Blind Guardian, Slipknot, Disturbed, Opeth, Sabaton, Emperor, Cradle of Filth, Sikth, Pantera, Darkest Hour, Killswitch Engage, Fozzy, All That Remains, Parkway Drive, Gamma Ray, Powerwolf, Volbeat, and My Chemical Romance.